apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-info">Result Updating</span>
       </td>
       <td>
-        <p>Similar to a SQL GROUP BY clause.
+        <p>Similar to an SQL GROUP BY clause.
 Groups the rows on the grouping keys with a following running aggregation operator to aggregate rows group-wise.</p>
 {% highlight java %}
 Table orders = tableEnv.scan("Orders");
 Table result = orders.groupBy("a").select("a, b.sum as d");